Member Login

 The idea for a women's organization in the jewelry industry was born during the early 1980s, when Boston jewelry sales representative Toni Lyn Judd wished she had a mentor, or a professional network to call upon for help, but there was little to no networking system for women in the jewelry industry at that time.
 Judd and Cindy Geller, another New England-based sales representative and designer, gathered a group of local women together and the New England Women in Jewelry group was born.
 Later that year at the JA New York Show, Judd and Geller shared their idea with a larger group of New York-based industry women, including Tina Segal and Linda Orlick (Goldstein).
 The idea to create a women's organization was well received, and Segal and Orlick continued to discuss calling a meeting of their colleagues to form a New York-based group.

-In early 1983, Orlick asked Ronnie Lavin to host a meeting of prominent New York industry women to form the national Women's Jewelry Association.
+In early 1983, Orlick asked Ronnie Lavin to host a meeting of prominent New York industry women to form the National Women's Jewelry Association.
 The women who gathered that day would become influential early members.
-They were – in addition to Lavin – Joan Benjamin, Linda Orlick (Goldstein), Beth Moskowitz, Jo Ann Paganetti, Gloria Rosensweig, Marian Ruby, Tina Segal, and Nancy Pier Sindt.
-The group decided to create the first women’s organization in the fine jewelry and watch industry, creating a platform for women to grow their businesses, share information, mentor each other, and much more!
+They were – in addition to Lavin –Joan Benjamin, Linda Orlick (Goldstein), Beth Moskowitz, Jo Ann Paganetti, Gloria Rosensweig, Marian Ruby, Tina Segal, and Nancy Pier Sindt.
+The group decided to create the first women’s organization in the fine jewelry and watch industry, developing a platform for women to grow their businesses, share information, mentor each other, and much more!
 The group voted on the official name, Women’s Jewelry Association, to launch in New York City as a non-profit organization to benefit the women in the fine jewelry/watch industries.
-The founding members all agreed that they would reach out to Gerry Gewirtz, Editor-in-Chief of National Jeweler magazine at the time and industry influencer, to be the first President.
+The founding members agreed that they would reach out to Gerry Gewirtz, Editor-in-Chief of National Jeweler magazine at the time and industry influencer, to be the first President.
 Gerry graciously accepted and she was elected President.

-In February of 1984, WJA held its first annual Awards for Excellence dinner in New York City, to recognize women's achievements in the jewelry industry.
+In February of 1984, WJA held its first annual Awards for Excellence Gala in New York City, to recognize women's achievements in the jewelry industry.
 It's hard to overstate how important it was at that time for women in the jewelry industry to hold a large event where both women and men could network professionally.

 Peggy Kirby & Gerry Gewirtz